eduardoluis11/keith-harvard/README.md

 ## Made by Eduardo Salinas

 ## IMPORTANT NOTE:
-This game can be easily hacked, therefore, YOUR SECURITY AND PRIVATE DATA MAY GET COMPROMISED.
+This game can be easily hacked.
+Therefore, YOUR SECURITY AND PRIVATE DATA MAY GET COMPROMISED.
 That is because it has no CSRF protection, since I used a line of code called csrf_exempt.

 I did that so that I could quickly and easily create the game.